- IRAs have annual contribution limits and come in two types

 The federal government understands the importance of saving for retirement.
-They do this by having the tax code allow individuals to fund tax-advantaged accounts for holding retirement investments.
+They do this by having the tax code allow individuals to fund tax-advantaged investment vehicles for holding retirement investments.

 If the employer-sponsored plan is available to you, using both of these accounts can help to meet your retirement goals.